puhan63/BehavioralHealth/README.md

 - `tableau_medical_claims`: 5,859 rows, one per validated medical claim, fully joined with member and provider attributes
 - `tableau_pharmacy_claims`: 4,435 rows, one per validated pharmacy claim, fully joined with member attributes

+These analytical data marts serve as the direct data source for the Tableau dashboards, requiring no additional joins or data preparation within the reporting layer.

 ## Data Quality

 The ETL pipeline performs comprehensive validation before records enter the analytical data marts, including: